 Violence in Delhi colossal failure of Delhi Police: Chidambaram

+Congress leader P Chidambaram Wednesday said the violence in the national capital was a "colossal failure" of the Delhi Police and a culpable negligence of the city administration, even as he attacked Home Minister Amit Shah.
+Chidambaram also asked why those who made inflammatory speeches have not yet been arrested or charged.

-Senior Congress leader P Chidambaram on Wednesday described the violence in Delhi as a colossal failure of Delhi Police.
-At least 20 people have been killed and hundreds injured in communal clashes in northeast Delhi over the last three days.
+The Congress leader asked where the Home Minister, the Lieutenant Governor of Delhi and the city's Police Commissioner were since Sunday, when the violence first broke out.
+At least 24 people have been killed and hundreds injured in communal clashes in northeast Delhi over the last few days.

 "Whether the violence erupted in East Delhi (MOS-Home) or spontaneous (MHA), the government has a duty to end the violence.
 "The violence has continued since Monday and there are still incidents of violence.
-This shows the massive failure of Delhi Police," Chidambaram tweeted.
+This is a colossal failure of the Delhi Police," Chidambaram tweeted.

+"As the tragic stories pour out on television and the truths are revealed, the culpable negligence of the Delhi administration and police is absolutely clear," he said.
+"Will the HM, LG and Commissioner of Police list their activities hour by hour since Sunday February 23?

+"Even today, after the NSA's visit to the affected areas, one question remains unanswered: why have those who made inflammatory speeches not been arrested yet and charged," Chidambaram asked.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)